Do Not Adjust Your Set: Home media

 Nine of the 14 episodes from the first (Rediffusion) series were released on DVD in the UK and the US on 25 August 2005.
 Both releases use the same NTSC Region 0 discs made from telerecordings of the original videotapes.
 In this DVD release, the episodes are numbered 1 to 9, although, in fact, they are episodes 2, 3, 6, 7, 10, 11, 12, 13, and 14 from series 1 (a similar fault was made on the release of At Last the 1948 Show).
 The sole surviving episode from series 2 and Do Not Adjust Your Stocking were not included.
 Contrary to claims on the packaging, Terry Gilliam's animations also do not appear on this release, although Gilliam does appear as one of the additional writers in the credits for episodes 3 and 4.
 The Bonzo Dog Doo Dah Band was seen playing their song "Death Cab for Cutie" (also performed in the Beatles' film Magical Mystery Tour) on the DVD in episode 7.

 On 16 September 2019, the British Film Institute released a comprehensive DVD set of the surviving videos and animations from both series.
 It includes the previously missing fourth episode of the first series, which was rediscovered (but only after the earlier DVD release) when it was noticed that a copy had been sent to the jury of the Prix de Jeunesse award.
 This edition survives as a domestic recording on a Phillips 1500 cassette made by Thames Television in 1976, which was discovered by Kaleidoscope in 2015, when a copy was returned from Munich.
 It is thus the only series 1 episode with magnetic rather than optical sound quality.
 The BFI release features episodes with their original numbering.
-They include the Christmas special and some Terry Gilliam animations (restored from his own masters) that appeared in otherwise lost episodes.
+They include the Christmas special and some Gilliam animations (restored from his own masters) that appeared in otherwise lost episodes.